Last Updated: March 30, 2024

 Kevin Winter/Getty Images

 In 1970, Moore got her own spin-off of the "The Dick Van Dyke Show" called "The Mary Tyler Moore Show."
-The sitcom followed a similar theme with Moore's character working at a newsroom with Ed Asner playing the role of her stern boss, Lou Grant.
-The show was a huge success, and over the course of its seven-year run, it won twenty-nine Emmy Awards.
-Its popularity matched the "The Dick Van Dyke Show," and it led to spin-offs series for three other cast members: Ed Asner, Valerie Harper, and Cloris Leachman.
+The sitcom followed a similar theme, with Moore's character working at a newsroom with Ed Asner playing the role of her stern boss, Lou Grant.
+The show was a huge success, and over the course of its seven-year run, it won 29 Emmy Awards.
+Its popularity matched the "The Dick Van Dyke Show," and it led to spin-off series for three other cast members: Ed Asner, Valerie Harper, and Cloris Leachman.
 For her work, Moore won three Emmy Awards.

-While filming the "The Mary Tyler Moore Show," she made guest appearances on the television shows "Phyllis," "Rhoda," and "Mary."
-In 1979, she starred in the one season television series "The Mary Tyler Moore Hour," which was nominated for an Emmy.
+While filming "The Mary Tyler Moore Show," she made guest appearances on the television shows "Phyllis," "Rhoda," and "Mary."
+In 1979, Moore starred in the one-season television series "The Mary Tyler Moore Hour," which was nominated for an Emmy.
 The following year, she had a leading role in the film "Ordinary People," which won four Oscars.
 In 1985, she was cast in the CBS series "Mary," but it suffered from internal conflict and poor ratings and only lasted a season.
-She finished the eighties with appearances in the series "Annie McGuire" and the television min-series "Lincoln."
+She finished the eighties with appearances in the series "Annie McGuire" and the television miniseries "Lincoln."

 Film and Other Works

-In addition to her successful television career, Moore has a made a number of appearances in film, television movies, and theater.
+In addition to her successful television career, Moore made a number of appearances in film, television movies, and theater.
 She starred in the 1976 fantasy musical television movie "Mary's Incredible Dream," which was nominated for three Emmy Awards.
-In 1978, she starred in the Golden Globe nominated biographical drama "First, You Cry," and in 1982, she led the drama "Six Weeks," which was nominated for two Golden Globes.
-She spent most of the nineties starring in television movies including "The Last Best Year," "Stolen Babies," and "Payback."
+In 1978, she starred in the Golden Globe-nominated biographical drama "First, You Cry," and in 1982, she led the drama "Six Weeks," which was nominated for two Golden Globes.
+Moore spent most of the nineties starring in television movies, including "The Last Best Year," "Stolen Babies," and "Payback."
 She had a supporting role in the 1996 comedy "Flirting with Disaster" and in the 1997 thriller "Keys to Tulsa."

 Moore has acted in several Broadway plays, and in 1966, she starred in a musical version of "Breakfast at Tiffany's" called "Holly Golightly."
 The production was intended to play on Broadway, but it was so unpopular among critics during its preview that plans for Broadway were scrapped.
-In 1980, she starred in "Whose Life Is It Anyway," and in 1987, she starred in the play "Sweet Sue."
-Both shows opened on Broadway.
+She starred in the Broadway play "Whose Life Is It Anyway" in 1980, followed by "Sweet Sue" in 1987.
 In 2003, she appeared in previews for Neil Simon's production "Rose's Dilemma," but she left the play after receiving an unduly critical letter from Simon.

 Personal Life